-Here is the opinion of a person who visited New York in a wheelchair:
+Here is the review of a person who has visited New York in a wheelchair:

 Arrival in New York

 - The airports of New York have people who help and assist you until you leave the airport.
 They will help you with the luggage and to pass the security control.

 - The airports are completely accessible and have information points that will assist you with anything you need.

 - Transport from the airport to the city center is also accessible with a wheel chair.